1. Introduction: The Critical Role of Needle Selection in Jersey Fabric Sewing

 4.1 Matching Needle Size to Fabric Weight: Lightweight to Heavy Knits

-Needle Size (EU/US) | Best For | Fabric Example | Use Case |
+| Needle Size (EU/US) | Best For | Fabric Example | Use Case |

-70/10 | Very lightweight knits, tulle | Sheer jersey, delicate knits | Delicate seams, fine stitches |
+| 70/10 | Very lightweight knits, tulle | Sheer jersey, delicate knits | Delicate seams, fine stitches |

-80/12 | Medium-weight jersey | Cotton jersey, sweatshirts | Everyday t-shirts, basics |
+| 80/12 | Medium-weight jersey | Cotton jersey, sweatshirts | Everyday t-shirts, basics |

-90/14 | Heavyweight jersey | Thick knits, faux fur | Hoodies, outerwear |
+| 90/14 | Heavyweight jersey | Thick knits, faux fur | Hoodies, outerwear |

-100/16 | Extra-heavy/high-stretch fabrics | Lycra® blends, thick spandex | Activewear, dancewear |
+| 100/16 | Extra-heavy/high-stretch fabrics | Lycra blends, thick spandex | Activewear, dancewear |

 4.2 Thread Thickness and Compatibility Testing

-- Always test on a scrap before starting your project.
+- Test on a scrap before sewing.

 5. Advanced Sewing Techniques for Professional Results